electron/electron/docs/api/browser-window.md

 Sets whether the window should be in fullscreen mode.

+**Note:** On macOS, fullscreen transitions take place asynchronously.
+If further actions depend on the fullscreen state, use the ['enter-full-screen'](browser-window.md#event-enter-full-screen) or ['leave-full-screen'](browser-window.md#event-leave-full-screen) events.

 #### `win.isFullScreen()`

 Returns `boolean` - Whether the window is in fullscreen mode.